MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 Individually-obtained Feature on Demand packages can be installed using DISM command-line options.

-### Getting the MSIX Packaging Tool Offline
+### Getting the MSIX Packaging Tool for offline use

-The MSIX Packaging Tool can be downloaded for offline use in the enterprise from Microsoft Store for Business [web portal](https://businessstore.microsoft.com/en-us/store).
-You can learn more about offline distribution [here](https://docs.microsoft.com/en-us/microsoft-store/distribute-offline-apps).
-If you are encountering issues with the offline copy of the packaging tool, ensure that you have the [offline copy of the license](https://docs.microsoft.com/en-us/microsoft-store/distribute-offline-apps#download-an-offline-licensed-app) for the tool.
+The MSIX Packaging Tool can be downloaded for offline use in the enterprise from Microsoft Store for Business [web portal](https://businessstore.microsoft.com/store).
+You can learn more about offline distribution [here](https://docs.microsoft.com/microsoft-store/distribute-offline-apps).
+If you are encountering issues with the offline copy of the packaging tool, make sure you have the [offline copy of the license](https://docs.microsoft.com/microsoft-store/distribute-offline-apps#download-an-offline-licensed-app) for the tool.

-Once you have the offline version of the application, you can use [PowerShell](https://docs.microsoft.com/en-us/powershell/module/dism/add-appxprovisionedpackage?view=win10-ps) to add the app package and license to your machine.
+After you have the offline version of the application, you can use [PowerShell](https://docs.microsoft.com/powershell/module/dism/add-appxprovisionedpackage?view=win10-ps) to add the app package and license to your machine.

 ## Other known issues